 - Proven IT skills, including use of Microsoft Office.

-- HNC or HND, or equivalent, in a building-related discipline (or equivalent experience).
+- HNC or HND, or equivalent, in an electrical discipline (or equivalent experience).

 - Regulatory, local and national professional knowledge and experience of statutory compliance.

-- Extensive technical experience in the operational and maintenance requirements of highly serviced buildings.
+- Extensive electrical technical experience in the operational and maintenance requirements of highly serviced buildings.

 - Experience of effectively programming delivery of building-related reactive, cyclical and planned maintenance projects.

 - Ability to understand technical drawings and specifications.